-We need water to drink, cook and bathe.
+We need water to drink, cook, and bathe.
 When you run out of freshwater in the sticks it’s typically time to break camp to get some more.

 Note: Some manufacturers include the water heater capacity in the total freshwater capacity listing, so make sure you’re getting the true freshwater tank capacity.

-2. Gray Tank Capacity
+2. Gray tank capacity

 The next capacity to be concerned about is the gray water holding tank.
-While there are ways to minimize wastewater and legal ways to dispose of it, a large capacity gray tank is ideal, handy, and an important feature to consider when choosing a RV for dry camping.
+While there are ways to minimize wastewater and legal ways to dispose of it, a large capacity gray tank is ideal, handy, and an important feature to consider when choosing an RV for dry camping.
 You may also want to consider RV gray water recycling systems.

-3. Room for Batteries
+3. Room for batteries

 Conserving battery power is vital when dry camping.
 While you can survive with just one battery, you will enjoy the road less traveled more comfortably with a larger battery bank.
 I recommend a minimum of two quality deep-cycle batteries.
 Therefore, make sure the RV you are looking at has a rack designed to hold two batteries.

-4. Generator Storage
+4. Generator storage